-In 1919, Frenchman Eugène Christophe became the first rider to wear the race leader’s yellow jersey of the Tour de France.
+In 1919, Frenchman Eugène Christophe became the first rider to wear the race leader’s yellow jersey (maillot jaune) of the Tour de France.

 This was not Eugène’s first lead in Tour de France.
 He was leading also in 1913 edition, but he broke his fork during a downhill in Pyrenees, and couldn’t win the Tour.

 In 1919 Tour, by the start of the penultimate stage from Metz to Dunkirk, he was leading by 30 minutes.
 Unfortunately, his fork broke again, this time on the cobbles of Valenciennes and, although being within a kilometer of the nearest forge, he lost more than two and a half hours and the race while he made repairs.
 On the final stage he had a run of punctures and dropped from second to third overall behind Jean Alavoine.

 His story captured the public imagination and he was awarded the same prize money as winner Firmin Lambot.
 His prize (13,310 francs) came from a subscription opened by L’Auto.
 Donations ranged from three francs to 500 given by Henri de Rothschild.
 It took 20 lists in the paper to name every donor.

 Placed in the top three and still in with a chance of overall victory, another broken fork on the descent of the Galibier in the Alps forced Christophe to once more walk out of the mountain on foot.